Dactylis glomerata

-Dactylis glomerata, also known as cock's-foot, orchard grass, or cat grass (due to its popularity for use with domestic cats) is a common species of grass in the genus Dactylis.
-It is a cool-season perennial C3 bunchgrass native throughout most of Europe, temperate Asia, and northern Africa.
+Dactylis glomerata is a species of flowering plant in the grass family Poaceae, known as cock's-foot, also colloquially as orchard grass, or cat grass (due to its popularity for use with domestic cats).
+It is a cool-season perennial C3 tufted grass native throughout most of Europe, temperate Asia, and northern Africa.

 Distribution

-Dactylis glomerata occurs from sea level in the north of its range, to as high as 4,000 meters in altitude in the south of its range in Pakistan.
+Dactylis glomerata occurs from sea level in the north of its range, to as high as 4,000 metres in elevation in the south of its range in Pakistan.
 It is widely used for hay and forage.

 It is a principal species in the widespread National Vegetation Classification habitat community MG1 (Arrhenatherum elatius grassland) in the United Kingdom, and so can be found with Arrhenatherum elatius (false oat grass).

 It can be found in meadows, pasture, roadsides, and rough grassland.

 It has been introduced into North America, New Zealand and Australia, and is now widely naturalised.
 In some areas, it has become an invasive species.